Protecting Your Property Rights Throughout North Texas

 Before signing an easement agreement or contract that conveys your property to the government or public utility, you need to fully understand the ramifications of the taking and acquisition on your remaining property and your rights to contest the value being offered.
 We work to ensure that the government or public utility seizure is in the interest of the public and complies with all eminent domain statutes while maximizing your compensation and minimizing the impact on your property.

 For more information on eminent domain, please check out our Eminent Domain Frequently Asked Questions Section.
 Another helpful resource on eminent domain is A Brief Overview of the Law of Eminent Domain and the Condemnation Process , an article written by attorney Michelle Underwood Jones.

 No Hidden Costs or Risks

 With eminent domain cases, we do not take an upfront fee.
-We only get paid if we are able to get you a better deal than what you were originally offered.
+We offer flexible fee structures and often structure our fee agreements so that we earn nothing unless you are compensated for an amount greater than the offer prior to retaining our firm.
 If we take your case it is because we believe that we will be able to get you more money than the government’s initial offer.